JanKuukkanen/Oauth-client-react/README.md

 	module to `browser-sync` for serving the static content.
 This will also use the BrowserSync's own flavor of livereloading the changes.

+	--test-runner-mode <mode>

+	Specify the mode, in which the test runner should run.
+Available modes are run and watch, of which the first will do a single run and exit the process and the second will keep watching the test files and run when changed.

 ## On Testing...
 If you want to test this app on other devices, such as tablets and phones, you need to set the `IO_URL` and `API_URL` environmental variables to point at your